CHIOJDU MIC HOUSEHOLD

 Chiojdu Mic household, Buzău, 18th century

-The yeoman Anghelache Codescu's household from Chiojdu Mic, dated at the beginning of the 18th century, was reconstructed in the Village Museum in 1936.
-Originating from the sub-Carpathian area of Buzău, it is representative for the monumental folk architecture developed in the region and illustrates the flourishing economic state of its inhabitants, interested in orcharding and sheepherding.
+The household of the Moșnean Anghelache Codescu from Chiojdu Mic, dated at the beginning of the eighteenth century, was rebuilt in the Village Museum in 1936. coming from the sub-Carpathian area of Buzau, it is representative for the monumental folk architecture developed in the region and illustrates the blooming state of the inhabitants, the blooming state of the inhabitants, raising sheep.

-The dwelling is built on an imposing river stone base, which houses the basement and a tool and food shed.
-An external side staircase climbs to the housing level, in front of which the side porch with fretted railing and the veranda with carved pillars opens.
-Here, the walls are made of narrow fir beams, placed horizontally and ended in saddle notches.
-The steeped hipped roof has the covering made of pointed shingles, placed in “fish scales”.
+The house is built on an imposing corners of river stone, in which the cellar is sheltered and a warehouse for tools and foods.
+An outer lateral scale climbs to the level of the house, in front of which the pile with a pure plank and the pillar with carved pillars opens.
+Here, the walls are made of thin fir beams arranged horizontally and concluded at the ends in "Trocești" cheotors.
+The roof in four fast waters has the cover of sharp shirt at the tip, located in "fish scales".

-The house consists of a foyer (“hall”), a living room (“the small chamber”) and a guest room (“the large chamber”).
-In the foyer and “the small chamber”, one can note the various objects specific to the pastoral life: the pots for milk processing (wooden pails, milk buckets), the alpenhorn wrapped in cherry bark (traditional signaling instrument, used by shepherds), the tub for cheese making, etc. The urban style furniture (beds, a table, a chair), the cotton weavings decorated with flowers and birds, the lively coloured rugs and carpets, made from wool, the dowry chests (including the famous “Brașov” chest painted in blue, red, and green), the carved distaffs, the geometrically carved box for papers, the pottery from Calvini or Țoca are just a few of the objects that adorn the guest room.
+The house consists of a tent ("room"), a living room ("small room") and a guest room ("Odaia Mare").
+In the tent and in the "small room", the different objects specific to the pastoral life are noted: the vessels necessary for the processing of the milk (sieve, the buckets for milking), the bucium wrapped in cherry peel (traditional signaling instrument, used by the shepherds), the juice of the whey from the cheese.
+Urban invoice furniture (beds, table, chair), cotton fabrics decorated with flowers and birds, brightly colored bark and carpets, wool woven, dowry crates (including the famous "Brasov" box painted in blue, red and green), carved tors.
+Just a few of the objects that adorn the guest room.

 Subscribe to our Newsletter!